osWW-VBS/LimitSettingTool/README.md

 	1. File name convention for aQGC signal: `signal_proc_*channel_name*.root`
 	2. For another file naming convention should be just `channel_name.root`.
 3. Note the **channel_name** from naming convention of the root file.
 It should be same in the two input root files.
+4. Selected range for the parameters under calculation should not be too large.